l0kifs/task-context-mcp/docs/BRD.md

 4. All lifecycle changes are tracked with timestamps and reasons

 **Acceptance Criteria:**
-- Agent can create new artifacts during task execution
+- Agent can create multiple artifacts of any type during task execution
+- Agent can update existing artifacts
 - Agent can mark artifacts as 'archived' with reason and timestamp
 - Archived artifacts excluded from active context loading
 - Historical queries can still access archived artifacts if needed